bastiencaillot/bastcoin/README.md

 -the initial reward per block remains 50 coins, and is therefore halved every 70000 blocks

--difficulty is recalculated every 100 blocks
+-difficulty is recalculated every 700 blocks

 -and lots of other things I probably forgot ;)

-EDIT:Following an error of powlimit in test version, I decided to modify the genesis block and to increase the difficulty and consequently to decrease (to 100 seconds) the target duration between 2 consecutive blocks
+EDIT:Following an error of powlimit in test version, I decided to modify the genesis block and to increase the difficulty and consequently to decrease (to 2.5 minutes) the target duration between 2 consecutive blocks

 ## acknowledgements 👏